madeehagh/todo-app/backend/readMe.md

 # TODO App Backend

-This is the backend server for the TODO application.
-It is built using Node.js, TypeScript I have used prisma as an ORM tool, which can be integrated with any DB, in my case I am using sql.
+This is the backend server for the TODO application, where a user can add, update and mark a task done.
+It is built using Node.js, TypeScript
+I have used prisma as an ORM tool, which can be integrated with any DB, in my case I am using sql.

 ## Assumptions
-Task name should be unique
+1. Task name should be unique
-Task should not have timeline as past date time
+2. Task should not have timeline as past date time
-Used apidoc for generating API doc for each endpoint.
+3. Used api doc for generating API doc for each endpoint.

+## Improvement
+1. Add reminder to the task
+2.
 ## Project Structure

 The project follows the following structure: